kagalle/objective-gentoo/gentoo_install_guide.rst

 As the handbook is very detailed, it is easy to "miss the forest in the trees."
 This guide is meant to limit installation choices and hide some of the complexity and verbosity of the handbook to ease the process, so that important details are not overlooked.

-Using the gentoo install media to install the system, but note that a current SystemResuceCD (on a flash-drive) can be very helpful, and can also be used to download and create the gentoo install media as described below.
+Using the Gentoo install media to install the system, but note that a current SystemResuceCD (on a flash-drive) can be very helpful, and can also be used to download and create the Gentoo install media as described below.

-The details of partitioning the drive using gdisk are left out of this guide.
+The details of partitioning the drive using `gdisk` are left out of this guide.

 Commands shown are **examples** and should be edited if needed.